IM-WADD/Week7Practical2/README.md

 - Try deleting data: right-click on the key name to delete the pair.

 ## Stage 2: Getting and setting simple storage data
-You will need your completed code for last practical, exercise 1 (the theme selector).
-You can also use the sample solution for that exercise if preferred.
-The website that you created for the first exercise in the last practical allowed the user to change the theme of the website.
+You will need your completed code for last practical, exercise 2.1 (the theme selector).
+You can also use the sample solution for that exercise.
+The website that you created for exercise 2.1 in the last practical allowed the user to change the theme of the website.
 Enhance that website by saving the user’s preference in `localStorage`.
 If the user has a saved preference, the website should automatically render using their preferred theme.
 Here are the steps:

 1. Decide the structure of the stored preference data.
-There are at least two different structures that would be appropriate.
+There are multiple possible structures that would be appropriate.

 2. When your script loads, it should check if the user has a preference.
 Remember from lecture that you can check if a key exists in `localStorage` using `localStorage.getItem(keyName)`.
 If the key does not exist, `getItem` will return `null`.